-Welcome to our South Dakota mycology guide!
-Below you will find mushroom categories filled with pictures, videos, and descriptions to help you identify fungi found near Sioux Falls, SD and surrounding areas.
+The South Dakota mushroom hunting season just isn’t long enough.
+So I created this mycology guide to help you make the most of it!
+Below you will find categories filled with pictures, videos, and descriptions to help you identify fungi found near Sioux Falls, SD and surrounding areas.
 All photos and videos were captured locally by me, Logan Spader.
 If you want to skip to the short list of my favorite edible mushrooms visit the edible mushroom list HERE.
 But remember:

 I AM NOT A MYCOLOGIST!
 Mushrooms in this guide may be incorrectly identified.
 Eating wild mushrooms could lead to a painful death.